 - We additionally like adding the lemon wedges and rosemary that were cooked with our entire roasted bird (optional).

 - Top with filtered water till generously covered (about 12 cups / 2880 ml).
-This ought to lessen down by means of approximately 1/3 or 1/2, leaving you with 6-eight cups of bone broth.
+This ought to lessen down using approximately 1/3 or 1/2, leaving you with 6-eight cups of bone broth.

 - Next, upload in a bit of salt and pepper to season the broth (you could upload greater later to taste).